agnesoft/agdb/agdb_web/pages/en-US/docs/references/queries.md

 The `count` is the number of nodes to be inserted into the database.
 It can be omitted (left `0`) if either `values` or `aliases` (or both) are provided.
 If the `values` is [`QueryValues::Single`](#queryvalues) you must provide either `count` or `aliases`.
 It is not an error if the count is set to `0`, but the query will be a no-op and return empty result.

 If both `values` [`QueryValues::Multi`](#queryvalues) and `aliases` are provided their lengths must be compatible (aliases <= values), otherwise it will result in a logic error.
 Empty aliases (`""`) are not allowed.
-The values can be inferred from user defined types if they implement `DbUserValue` trait (`#derive(agdb::UserValue)`).
+The values can be inferred from user defined types if they implement `DbType` trait (`#derive(agdb::DbType)`).
 Both singular and vectorized versions are supported.
 Optionally one can specify `ids` that facilitates insert-or-update semantics.
 The field can be a search sub-query.
 If the resulting list in `ids` is empty the query will insert nodes as normal.

 If the list is not empty all `ids` must exist and must refer to nodes and the query will perform update instead - both aliases (replacing existing ones if applicable) and values.